fmoo/TiledTSXExtensionTemplate/README.md

 3. OR Run `npm watch` for continuous building

-# More Info About the Structure
+# Additional Information

-A .tiled-project file has been included as an example, but you may configure your own project through the `Project > Project Properties...` settings in Tiled, or by updating the "build" and "watch" commands in `package.json` to point wherever your project's extensions are found.
+A .tiled-project file has been included as an example, but you may configure your own project through the `Project > Project Properties...` settings in Tiled, or by updating the "build" and "watch" commands in `package.json` to point to wherever your project's extensions can be found.

-The Extension JS project is configured in the `TiledExtensions` subdirectory, with it's own `package.json`.
+The Extension JS project is configured in the `TiledExtensions` subdirectory, with its own `package.json`.
-Please update your project's name, description, author, repository, license, etc as appropriate before using this in your own projects.
+If you want to reuse this file, please update to your project's name, description, author, repository, license, etc as appropriate before using it in your own projects.

 The `package.json` is configured to glob all `.ts` files in the `src` subdirectory as separate entry points for separate extensions.
-Helper functions can be imported from the `lib/` subdirectory, which have included a few random methods that you may feel free to reuse or remove.
+Helper functions can be imported from the `lib/` subdirectory, which has included a few random methods that you may feel free to reuse or remove.

 The JS project outputs the bundled `.js` to `TiledExtensions/dist`, which is configured as the extension location in the provided `.tiled-project` at the project root.